-Required: Goldstein, Lay and Schneider, Calculus and Its Applications, Prentice Hall, Twelfth edition.
+Required: Goldstein, Lay and Schneider, Calculus and Its Applications, Prentice Hall.

 Calculator Requirement: A graphing calculator is required (TI-86 or below).
 The TI-83 Plus graphing calculator may be used during class.
 Some instructors may not allow the use of the calculator on exams and quizzes.

 Course Format: Fall/Spring semester:In most cases, during the fall and spring semesters, course meets a total of four hours per week.
 Three hours in lecture and one hour in discussion.
 Lectures may have a large number of students in a large lecture hall.
 Discussion sections are much smaller, usually around 30 students.Assessment activities generally include tests or quizzes or other course activities as determined by the instructor.
 If many sections of the course are offered, the exams are common exams administered during the evenings.
 Generally there are two common exams and a cumulative final exam.
 Other assessment activities such as quizzes, group work, and textbook assignments may also be required.Students should attend all classes and, in many cases, are required to attend.
 In the lectures, concepts, proofs, and connections between topics are discussed.
 During discussion sessions, applications and textbook assignments are discussed.
 Contributing to the discussions and participation in problem-solving during lectures may influence the final course grade.